audoeyop/akans-notebook/README.md

 # Akan's Notebook

   This notebook was initially created to keep track of the many software engineering related topics, concepts, code, and tools that I have worked with throughout my career as a software and cyber-security engineer.
 The notebook has since evolved into a set of tutorials, guides, and documentation that I use to teach up and coming software engineers.
+References have been added for sources referenced in documentation.

-- Author: **Akan Udoeyop**
+- Author/Curator: **Akan Udoeyop**
 - Website: [akaninyene.com](http://akaninyene.com)<br/>
 - Resume: [Akan's Resume](https://akaninyene.com/#/resume)<br/>